Next Libyan presidential election: 2021

-Postponement

-Various postponements have resulted from disputes about fundamental rules governing the election, including the voting timetable, the eligibility of the main candidates and the eventual powers of the next president and parliament.
+Various postponements resulted from disputes about fundamental rules governing the election, including the voting timetable, the eligibility of the main candidates and the eventual powers of the next president and parliament.

 Days before the first round was scheduled to take place, the election was already up in the air, with no official list of candidates presented to the public and no formal campaigning under way.
 On 22 December the parliament of Libya confirmed the postponement.
-The chairman of the election committee said, ”After consulting the technical, judicial and security reports, we inform you of the impossibility of holding the elections on the date of 24 December 2021, provided for by the electoral law,” without giving a new date.
+The chairman of the election committee said, "After consulting the technical, judicial and security reports, we inform you of the impossibility of holding the elections on the date of 24 December 2021, provided for by the electoral law," without giving a new date.
 Foreign Policy summarized that the causes for the delay were that "the process was beleaguered by two interrelated issues: differences over the idea of holding a presidential election in the current context, and the resulting failure to reach the required consensus on a framework for elections".

+2022

-The United Kingdom, France, Germany, Italy and the United States urged Libya to set a new date for delayed presidential election quickly.
+The United Kingdom, France, Germany, Italy and the United States urged Libya to quickly set a new date for the delayed presidential election.
 The HNEC insisted that the House of Representatives is responsible for setting the new date.
 Speaker of the House of Representatives Aguila Saleh said the election committee responsible for overseeing elections must set a "definitive" date for postponed presidential and legislative polls by the end of January.

 The U.N.'s special adviser on Libya, Stephanie Williams, who has pursued a new election date, told the Associated Press that it was still "very reasonable and possible" for the country's 2.8 million voters to cast their ballots by June 2022 in line with the U.N.-brokered roadmap.

 On 23 January 2022, interim Prime Minister Abdulhamid Dbeibeh called for a constitution to be established before holding the delayed presidential and parliamentary elections.
 A month later, on 22 February, Dbeibeh announced a plan to hold the elections in June 2022.
 He later proposed holding elections at the end of 2022.

 Since then, the voting has not taken place and the plans have unraveled and left the country in crisis, although Dbeibeh is reported by his allies to be working on these issues.
 One reason given is the inability to agree on banning military personnel as well as dual citizens from running in the elections.
 In February 2023, the United Nations envoy to Libya, Abdoulaye Bathily, said that a new initiative to agree on elections was ongoing.
 Guma el-Gamaty, a Libyan politician and a member of UN-backed Libyan political dialogue process, opined that a solution to the crisis would be either bypassing the House of Representatives and the High Council of State by the Presidential Council as they seem to be reluctant on giving up power, or holding the parliamentary elections first.